networknext/next/docs/source/getting_started.rst

 Now that you have the customer private and public key setup, you should now be able to run the upgraded client and server example and see your session in the portal.

-Congratulations, Network Next is ready to use :)
+Congratulations, Network Next is now ready to use! :)

 Welcome to Network Next, we look forward to working with you!